Flexor hallucis longus muscle: Injury and treatment

 Hallux saltans is a condition that develops as a result of overusing the FHL muscle.
 With this condition, a nodule develops along the FHL tendon which may produce a popping effect during contraction because it drags along surrounding tissues.
 If left untreated and continually irritated, stenosis of the tendon may occur, resulting in the big toe becoming stiff and relatively immobile.
 This condition is known as Hallux Rigidus.

 Most FHL injuries can be managed through conservative treatment.
 Rest is usually the first indicated intervention for minor FHL injuries.
 Ice and ultrasound therapy can also help with the inflammation and pain.
 Physical therapy exercises and stretches can help rehabilitate the muscle and tendon and potentially address biomechanical errors that cause the inflammation and microtears in the tendon.
 Some FHL injuries can be treated through rest, physical therapy, splints, and anti-inflammatory medication.
 However, more serious or chronic injuries may require surgery.
 If surgery is indicated, tears in the FHL will be repaired, and debris will be removed from the area.
-It is worth noting that an os trigonum may cause similar symptoms to the ones caused by FHL tendinitis or tenosynovitis.
+An os trigonum may cause similar symptoms to the ones caused by FHL tendinitis or tenosynovitis.
 A radiograph should be taken to rule out this condition.